s1ddh-rth/Portfolio/README.md

 ### Self-Hosted Option
 Detailed instructions in [deployment guide](./docs/deployment.md)

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments